Selsion/DSPMods/DSPOptimizations/README.md

 If you have any bugs or issues to report, then either contact me on discord at Selsion#0769, or raise an issue on this github page.

 ## Changelog
+- v1.1.7
+	- added optimization for ejected sails along with the option to hide them
 - v1.1.6
 	- added a compatibility fix for the black box mod
 	- added factory, swarm, and sphere reset commands